7.1 General Statement

 7.8.2 Student-Run Courses

 The faculty regulation on student-run courses permits a group of students to propose a topic to an instructor for 0.5 or 1 credit and to run their own course with a reading list approved by the instructor and a final examination or equivalent administered by the instructor but normally with no further involvement of faculty.
-In organizing such a course, students must obtain from a faculty member approval and agreement to serve as course supervisor, and approval of a department chair or program coordinator to provide a course subject and number of record, and finally approval of the provost.
+In organizing such a course, students must obtain from a faculty member approval and agreement to serve as course supervisor, and approval of a department chair or program coordinator to provide a course subject and number of record, and finally approval of the Associate Dean of the Faculty for Academic Programs.
 The full approval process must be complete prior to the beginning of the course; after that time, the course cannot receive degree credit.
 Students must provide an initial memorandum emphasizing the principal subject matter to be studied, the questions to be asked about it, the methods of investigation, and provision of a preliminary bibliography.
 The course supervisor reviews the course outline, bibliography, qualifications and general eligibility of students proposing to participate in the course.
-The course supervisor consults his or her department and, in the case of an interdepartmental course, any other department concerned, whose representatives together with the provost will decide whether to approve the course.
-After a student-run course has been found acceptable by the appropriate department (or departments) and the provost, the revised reading list is given to the librarian, and the course subject, number, title and class list are filed with the registrar.
-At the end of the course, the supervisor evaluates and grades the students' work in the usual way or arranges for an outside examiner to do so.
+The course supervisor consults his or her department and, in the case of an interdepartmental course, any other department concerned, whose representatives together with the Associate Dean of the Faculty for Academic Programs will decide whether to approve the course.
+After a student-run course has been found acceptable by the appropriate department (or departments) and the Associate Dean of the Faculty for Academic Programs, the revised reading list is given to the librarian, and the course subject, number, title and class list are filed with the registrar.
+At the end of the course, the supervisor evaluates and grades the students’ work in the usual way or arranges for an outside examiner to do so.